-Richards is an Research Assistant Professor in the Busch School of Business and the academic content lead for the Tucson project at The Catholic University of America, a Senior Fellow at the Discovery Institute, and executive editor of The Stream.
+Richards is a Research Assistant Professor in the Busch School of Business and the academic content lead for the Tucson project at The Catholic University of America, a Senior Fellow at the Discovery Institute, and executive editor of The Stream.
 In recent years he has been Distinguished Fellow at the Institute for Faith, Work & Economics, Contributing Editor of The American at the American Enterprise Institute, a Visiting Fellow at the Heritage Foundation, and Research Fellow and Director of Acton Media at the Acton Institute.

 Richards’ articles and essays have been published in The Harvard Business Review, Wall Street Journal, Barron’s, Washington Post, Forbes, The Daily Caller, Investor’s Business Daily, Washington Times, The Philadelphia Inquirer, The Huffington Post, The American Spectator, The Daily Caller, The Seattle Post-Intelligencer, and a wide variety of other publications.
 He is a regular contributor to National Review Online, Christian Research Journal, and The Imaginative Conservative.
 His topics range from culture, economics, and public policy to natural science, technology, and the environment.